Chapter 13 Bankruptcy

 Behind on child support.

 If someone is coming after you for ongoing or back child support, you may want to file a Chapter 13 bankruptcy.
 You can put your back child support in your Chapter 13 bankruptcy and pay it out over the length of your bankruptcy payment plan.
-Filing a Chapter 13 bankruptcy may keep you from being locked up for failure to pay your child support.
+Filing a it will keep you from being locked up for failure to pay your child support.
 Sometimes, we are able to work it out to put only a small percentage of your back child support to be paid through your Chapter 13 bankruptcy plan.
 Even though child support is usually not dischargeable, you can at least help your situation.

 Have past due federal income tax.